Doctoral Internship Program

 The successful intern will achieve the ability to utilize psychological principles to develop and carry out essential plans of clinical psychological treatment.
 We believe that these clinical abilities are fundamental, regardless of the ultimate career trajectory, whether clinical, education, research or any other area of clinical psychology.

 The program's philosophy begins with the understanding that the clinical psychological needs of patients can be determined by appropriate individualized assessment, based on the body of scientific knowledge in psychology, and on the basis of a positive, supportive clinician-patient relationship.
-Our method is focused on the whole person with their unique identities, characteristics, and particular life circumstances.
+Such a method takes into account the full humanity of individual with their unique individual identities, culture, and particular life circumstances.

-Empirical knowledge can also inform the clinician of appropriate approaches to use in developing and implementing a formulation and treatment plan for the identified clinical problems in the individual patient.
+Empirical knowledge informs the clinician of appropriate approaches to use in developing and implementing a formulation and treatment plan for the identified clinical problems in the individual patient and communicating those findings effectively to the patient and others within an interdisciplinary context.
 The goal of intervention in all cases is to alleviate psychological and/or physical suffering or distress, and/or to alter problematic or unhealthy behavioral patterns which may contribute to distress or to disease.
-This understanding of the meaning of practicing clinical psychology is the basis for our approach to training the interns.
+This understanding of the meaning of providing clinical psychological care is the basis for our approach to training the interns.

 The program values training the interns to implement, in a practical and flexible manner, specific assessment methods and interventions based on empirically supported knowledge as these fit the needs of the given individual.
 Interns learn to work with specialized populations through faculty who emphasize areas such as: